HawaiianSpy/blipvert/README.md

 After looking at the code, you may be asking yourself, "Why the heck would I *ever* want to convert a Y41P bitmap to IYU2?"
 Probably never, nowadays.
 Yet, I would suggest you view this act of video programming obsessive-compulsive disorder like achieveing a gold badge on HackerRank before it was cool.
 Instead of whiling away the hours moving nonsensecal numbers around in random arrays, as one does on HackerRank, at least I had some, more or less, useful code to show for it afterwards. =:D

 The IDE projects are for Visual Studio 2022 for Windows.
-However I have kept the core library as generic C++, so it should work under other operating systems and compilers.
+However I have tried to keep the core library as generic C++, so it should work, with trivial changes, under other operating systems and compilers.

+Blipvert has official support for multi-threading in the transforms.
+You can split up the transformation of large video frames amoung worker threads.

-I have not done yet done any multi-threaded testing flipping the bitmaps on the fly.
+Blipvert as a complete unit test suite that covers the single and multi-threaded code in the transforms.
+I have not yet done any multi-threaded testing flipping the bitmaps on the fly.
 That will be for the future--hopefully a lot sooner than 4 years!

 Regards,